 In order to ensure there is a consistent approach, staff will use the following tiered system to address behaviour across the school.

 Consequences should always be reinforced by telephone calls, letters to parents and recorded on our school's system-CPOMS.

-Gentle encouragement/nudge in right direction/PACE
+Gentle encouragement/redirection/PACE